Goncourt brothers: Misogyny and their career

 The Goncourt Brothers were known to be extremely misogynistic in their writing.
 They brought women down to a singular type, which was a version of a prostitute.
-In an article by Jennifer Forrest, she quotes Annie Ubersfeld as saying, "Ce que disent les Goncourt des femmes est d’une bantalité atroce à pleurer; ils ont jusqu’à l’excès, de la femme l’idée qu’ont les bons bourgeois de leur temps (103)" (44).
+Annie Ubersfeld has said, "Ce que disent les Goncourt des femmes est d'une banalité atroce à pleurer; ils ont jusqu'à l’excès, de la femme l'idée q'’ont les bons bourgeois de leur temps" ("What the Goncourt brothers say about women is terribly banal; they hold, to an extreme degree, the idea of women held by the respectable bourgeois of their time.

+").
 On top of writing many terrible things about women, they also wrote a lot about their fetishes for said women.
 Much of their sense of women comes from the many portraits that they studied and the fact that they could not stand bourgeoise women.
 They did not like the separation between men and women that was very prominent starting in the seventeenth and eighteenth, and then particularly in the nineteenth century.
 They believed that eighteenth century women were superior to nineteenth century women, and they looked down on the women of their own time, which pointed towards a fetishization of the eighteenth century woman.

 Jennifer Forrest describes their writing about women by saying, "unrelenting hatred and disgust characterizes their overall treatment of nineteenth century women."
 (47).
-They believed that the most superior woman of the eighteenth century was Marie-Antoinette, because of the fact that she facilitated the end of the way that the monarchy worked in the time.
+They believed that the most superior woman of the eighteenth century was Marie-Antoinette, because she facilitated the end of the way that the monarchy worked in the time.
 They fetishized her, writing in detail about her impact on French fashion and generally about how much they admired her.
 They essentially believed that anything that went wrong with the nineteenth century was solely the fault of "la femme-homme d’affaires" (60).
 They were known as "certified admirers of the female sex," and were quite infamous for this fact.